Skip to main content

 This legislative ask is designed to be shared with your members of Congress and their staff.

 On his first day back in office, President Trump issued executive orders freezing all foreign assistance for 90 days and indefinitely suspending refugee admissions on the backdrop of rising global needs following a destabilizing pandemic with economic upheaval.
 Quaker faith demands that we greet the sojourner with open arms, not closed fists.
-As scripture instructs, we must welcome one another as Christ has welcomed us.
+As scripture instructs, we must welcome one another as Christ has welcomed you.

 • Human security and global stability: From Chad, where resources are exhausted hosting 760,000 Sudanese refugees, to Colombia, which has welcomed 2.8 million Venezuelans.
 U.S. foreign aid has been crucial in helping partners respond.
 Now, many of these lifelines are vanishing.